torch_geometric.data

 Updates an

-with set attributes from anotherTensorAttr
+TensorAttrwith set attributes from anotherTensorAttr.

 - class GraphStore(edge_attr_cls: Optional[Any] = None)[source]